 $ git add vault/cache.yml vault/source.json vault/rpc.yml $ git add vault/provision.yml $ git add vault/user.yml $ git commit -m "Add Vault Source Files."

-We now have our code in the right place using this method and can build our container images.
+We now have our code in the right place and can build our container images.

 Step 5: Run Application